-Since Arthur Eldred became the first Eagle Scout in 1912, the rank has represented a milestone of accomplishment—perhaps without equal—that is recognized across the country and even the world.
-Men who have earned the Eagle Scout rank count it among their most treasured possessions.
+Since 1912, the Eagle Scout rank has represented a milestone of accomplishment—perhaps without equal—that is recognized across the country and even the world.
+Those who have earned the Eagle Scout rank count it among their most treasured achievements.
 “Eagle Scout” is not just an award; it is a state of being.
-Those who earned it as boys continue to earn it every day as men.
+Those who earned it as youth continue to earn it every day as adults.
 That is why an Eagle Scout IS an Eagle Scout—not was.

 Confirm that the following requirements have been completed before the 18th birthday: active participation, Scout spirit, merit badges, position of responsibility, service project, and unit leader conference.
 Note that the unit leader (Scoutmaster) conference need not be the last item accomplished.
 The board of review may be conducted after the 18th birthday.
-For details, see “Boards of Review,” 188.8.131.52.
-A candidate must be registered through the time he is completing requirements but need not be registered thereafter or when his board of review is conducted.
+For details, see “Boards of Review,” 184.108.40.206.
+A candidate must be registered through the time the requirements are being completed but need not be registered thereafter or when the Eagle Scout board of review is conducted.

 - Dates: All applicable date fields will be verified by the council.
 Missing or incorrect dates will lead to unwanted delays and the application being returned for correction.
 The best way to avoid these delays is to use the date information from the Scout’s personal profile, which the unit advancement coordinator can obtain from the council office.